I'm Honey!

 I’m aware that our adult children and grandchildren crave family togetherness because my family suggests ideas for get-togethers months in advance.
 Obviously, this is because they look forward to spending time with family members.

-Before COVID-19 began, my husband Shelly, pooch America, and I were constantly traveling to visit family.
-During these times together we share stories and give our grandchildren the gift of a wonderful family experience to store in their heads.
+For a time, my husband Shelly, pooch America, and I were constantly traveling to visit family.
+During these times together we shared stories and gave our grandchildren the gift of a wonderful family experience to store in their heads.
 This is a teaching mechanism without teaching!
 It is showing them by example.
 Shelly and I never say no to an invitation unless there is an extenuating circumstance and never over an existing social event.
-My daughter, daughter-in-law and I are always at the helm of the event.
+My daughter-in-law and I are always at the helm of the event.
 This shows our grandchildren the importance of the family that plays together stays together.

 Tradition, Tradition!

 The word tradition reminds me of the play, Fiddler on the Roof.
-The Fiddler, Tavia, can easily fall off a rooftop while playing his fiddle.
+The Fiddler can easily fall off a rooftop while playing his fiddle.
 So can the traditions of a family’s culture, religion, and family lifestyle.
-Therefore, in order to be a GRANDwoman with moxie, we must keep family traditions alive.
+Therefore, in order to be a woman with purpose, we must keep family traditions alive.
 Tradition, tradition, and more tradition is a gift to leave in our grandchildren’s heads so they will crave this as adults.

 Traditions are Maintained Through Storytelling

 My mother saved the first letter my father wrote inviting her on a first date.
-She was 18 years old and now she is 99-years-young.
-The letter will survive because I will have it laminated and eventually give it to one of my daughters to hand down to one of my grandchildren.
+She was 18 years old.
+The letter will survive because I will have it laminated and eventually hand it down to one of my grandchildren.
 My mother also saved and carefully put away every card my brother and I sent to her and every note we wrote to her.
-My mother has a fairy to guard and protect her that I gave her twenty-five years ago.
-It is still hanging in a special place and the family photographs of my great-grandparents and the rest of our family are displayed perfectly like fine stones placed in a setting of the jewelry.

 My mother and father and grandparents had holiday celebrations and all my relatives spent happy times with one another.
 This was not lost on me as a child and I am sure your childhoods are not lost on you.
 These traditions we observe are forever ingrained in us.